Can Small Language Models Learn, Unlearn, and Retain Noise Patterns?: Introduction

 \section{Introduction}

-Neural language models have revolutionized artificial intelligence by excelling in translation, summarization, and question answering \citep{claude_actual,gpt4}.
-However, their ability to handle training noise, especially in small language models (SLMs), remains underexplored.
+Neural language models have revolutionized artificial intelligence by excelling in translation, summarization, and question answering \cite{claude_actual,gpt4}.
+Large language models (LLMs), even with their impressive abilities, are believed to replicate linguistic patterns without comprehending meaning.
+Results such as `Reversal Curse' \cite{reversal} highlight the limitations of LLMs in encoding bidirectional knowledge.